 Hems: Quick Method Picker (Single, Double, Blind, No-Sew)

-Pick your hem fast: Casual cottons/denim → double-fold hem, 1" allowance, machine or hand stitch.
-Dress pants/skirts → blind hem, 1.5–2" allowance for a near-invisible look.
+Pick your hem fast: casual cottons/denim → double-fold, 1″ allowance; dress pants/skirts → blind hem, 1.5–2″ allowance.
 In a rush or no machine?
-Fusible web works well on stable wovens; test heat first.
-Slippery silks or delicate weaves?
-Hand stitch with fine needle and light tension to prevent puckers.
+Fusible web on stable wovens; test heat first.
+Silks and delicates → hand stitch with a fine needle.

 How to Make Alterations on a Dress (Quick Start)